keithm-xmos/sw_hellocpm/NOTES.md

 # Other Notes of Interest

 This example implements an approach where dependencies provide a lib_something.cmake file which specifies source, includes, build flags, etc....
-This blog-of-files approach is similar to how `module_build_info`-based systems work.
+This blob-of-files approach is similar to how `module_build_info`-based systems work.

 A reference design application project like this one should be open to using git submodules.
 This example follow the sandbox approach for demonstration purposes.
 And, because many of our in-house utilities depend on the sandbox folder structure.